renana/osd-github-101/OSD-Smart/career.md

 - Work Smart
 - Work hard
 - Work towards your goal
+- If you don't try, you won't learn!
 ## Add your favorite support resources for learning and best practices